mrdishant/Paytm-All-in-one-flutter-sdk/README.md

 A Flutter plugin to use the Paytm as a gateway for accepting online payments in Flutter app.

+## For Testing Credentials make sure Paytm APP is not installed on the device.

 ## Example App in iOS
 ![IMG_0CA99F9C709C-1](https://user-images.githubusercontent.com/25786428/82787888-07fbc180-9e85-11ea-87cb-754c6155b1d3.jpeg)